emb-riscv/specs-markdown/interrupts-use-cases.md

 with the `interrupt` attribute, simply call the handlers in sequence, and each handler saves and restores all registers.

-For back-to-back interrupts, the registers restores by the first interrupt have exactly the same values as those saved by the second interrupt, so the long list of register operations is practically useless, but the
+For back-to-back interrupts, the registers restored by the first interrupt have exactly the same values as those saved by the second interrupt, so the long list of register operations is practically useless, but the